lsst-dm/dmtn-030/_package-topic.rst

 Package topic type
 ==================

-The package topic type documents individual stack packages (Git repositories).
+The package topic type documents individual stack packages (Git repositories) that do not provide Python modules.
+This topic type is the ``index.rst`` file at the of :ref:`package documentation directories <docs-in-packages>`.

 The topic type consists of the following components: